 Healing prayers are also available during 12:10 pm services on Wednesdays and Fridays.

-Please also know that Eucharistic Visitors are available for home visits to bring Communion kits to the housebound and offer healing prayer.
+Eucharistic Visitors are also available for home visits to bring Communion kits to the housebound and offer healing prayer.